Exploring Departmental Awards for SAGE

 — SAGE at Sydney (@SAGEatSydney) February 21, 2020

-Implementation of equity strategies was the focus of SAGE New South Wales Regional Network’s workshop.
-The experience-driven, collaborative discussion identified key strategies for facilitating the effective implementation of gender equity targets in STEMM, focusing on the relationship between central goals and local actions.
+The SAGE New South Wales Regional Network’s workshop focused on the implementation of equity strategies.
+Through an experience-driven, collaborative discussion, participants identified key strategies for implementing gender equity targets in STEMM, with an emphasis on the relationship between central goals and local actions.

 Discussion groups focused on connecting the global and local; discussing the merit principle; recruitment changes, retention, promotion and succession planning; monitoring and evaluation; and building capacity for cultural change.